 The End of Asclepius

-Son of Apollo, tutored by Chiron, helped by a serpent that represents rebirth and fertility.
-Asclepius was definitely a man of many things.
+Son of Apollo, tutored by Chiron and helped by a serpent that represents rebirth and fertility, Asclepius was definitely a man of many things.
 All of his associations are with health.
-Like we indicated before, some believed that he was therefore an immortal man.
+Some believed that he was therefore an immortal man.

 Walking a Thin Line